alexwlchan/alfred_shortcuts_github/README.md

 ![Screenshot of an Alfred workflow with three GitHub links](screenshot.png)

-I do this with a custom workflow rather than the built-in web search/bookmark features because I have a lot of repos at once, and I want them to be handled consistently.
+I do this with a custom workflow, rahter than the built-in web search/bookmark features for two reasons:

-It was easier to write a workflow-building script than point-and-click in the GUI.
+*   I want to search a lot of repos this way, and it's easier to write a workflow-building script than point-and-click in the GUI.
+*   I want GitHub shortcuts on both my personal and work computers, but I have no way to sync my Alfred settings between them (they both use separate file syncing accounts, e.g. Dropbox and OneDrive).
+    Having a workflow I can build separately on each machine allows me to keep them in sync.

 [Alfred Workflow]: https://www.alfredapp.com/workflows/